North Korea likens Trump to 'barking dog'

 (CNN)North Korea's foreign minister has delivered a scornful response to US President Donald Trump's threat to destroy the hermit kingdom, likening it to the sound of "a dog barking."

-Ri Yong Ho, who is in the US for the United Nations General Assembly, said he "felt sorry" for Trump's advisers after the speech on Tuesday.
+Ri Yong Ho, who is in the US for the United Nations General Assembly, said he "felt sorry" for the President's advisers after a fiery speech to the UN on Tuesday.

+In his debut address to world leaders, Trump vowed to "totally destroy" North Korea if the US was forced to defend its allies.

+Referring North Korean leader Kim Jong Un by a nickname he first used in in a tweet Sunday, Trump said: "Rocket man is on a suicide mission for himself and for his regime."

+Ri, in his country's first response to Trump's speech, was derisive.
 "If he was thinking he could scare us with the sound of a dog barking, that's really a dog dream," Ri told reporters outside his hotel in New York.
 In Korean, a dog dream is one that is absurd and makes little sense.

-In his debut speech to the UN on Tuesday, Trump vowed to "totally destroy" North Korea if the US was forced to defend its allies.

-Referring North Korean leader Kim Jong Un by a nickname he first used in in a tweet Sunday, Trump said: "Rocket man is on a suicide mission for himself and for his regime."

-When asked about Trump's use of the nickname, Ri said: "I feel sorry for his aides."
+When asked about Trump's use of the "rocket man" nickname, Ri said: "I feel sorry for his aides."

 Though Trump's speeches typically employ colorful rhetoric, threatening another country with destruction was unprecedented for a US President and took diplomats aback.